wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 |-- L_crocea.5.ht2
 |-- L_crocea.6.ht2
 |-- L_crocea.7.ht2
-`-- L_crocea.8.ht2
+|-- L_crocea.8.ht2

 Aligning the reads using HISAT2
 Once we have created the index, the next step is to align the reads using the index we created.
 To do this we will be using hisat2 program.
 The program will give the output in SAM format, which can be used my various programs.

-module load hisat2/2.0.5
 hisat2 -p 4 --dta -x ../index/L_crocea -q ../quality_control/trim_LB2A_SRR1964642.fastq -S trim_LB2A_SRR1964642.sam

-The above need to be repeated for all the files.

 Usage: hisat2 [options]* -x <ht2-idx>  [-S <sam>]
 -x <ht2-idx>        path to the Index-filename-prefix (minus trailing .X.ht2)

+[]
 Options:
 -q                  query input files are FASTQ .fq/.fastq (default) -p                  number threads
 --dta               reports alignments tailored for transcript assemblers

+The above must be repeated for all the files.
+You may run:

+  sh -e genome_indexing_and_alignment_server
+or
+  sh -e genome_indexing_and_alignment_personal_computer

+to process all four files appropriate for your setup.

-The script is located at /common/RNASeq_Workshop/Marine/mapping/mapping.sh Once the mapping have been completed, the file structure is as follows:
+Once the mapping have been completed, the file structure is as follows:

-mapping/
 |-- mapping.sh
 |-- trim_LB2A_SRR1964642.sam
 |-- trim_LB2A_SRR1964643.sam
 |-- trim_LC2A_SRR1964644.sam
-`-- trim_LC2A_SRR1964645.sam
+|-- trim_LC2A_SRR1964645.sam

 When HISAT2 completes its run, it will summarize each of it’s alignments, and it is written to the standard error file, which can be find in the same folder once the run is completed.